jordy33/sim7600/README.md

 ### Connect to the raspberry pi the waveshare module using a USB cable

+Also set the yellow jumpers as is shown in the picture

 ![](/images/connection.jpg?raw=true)

 ### Connect via Serial pins in the GPIO  using an UART-USB